 While prized for their delicate flavor, the Dungeness crab’s taste will depend on a variety of factors, such as the saltiness of the water where it was caught, how it was processed, and how it will be cooked.
 The claw and leg meat will have a more intense flavor than large body pieces, so ask your provider about sourcing dates and harvesting methods before you buy.

-Best Cooking Methods for Dungeness Crab
+Best Dungeness Crab Cooking Methods

 The Dungeness crab’s natural sweetness makes it an excellent candidate for boiling and steaming.
 To steam a whole crab, bring water to a boil, place the crab in the steamer basket, cover, and steam for between 15 and 20 minutes.
 Remember to let the crab rest until cool enough to handle, then rinse the yellow liquid from the body as you pull the meat out of the shell.
-If you’re planning to boil your live or fresh purchase, 15 minutes is enough time for crabs weighing between 1.5 and 2.5 pounds.
+If you’re planning to boil your live Dungeness crab, 15 minutes is enough time for crabs weighing between 1.5 and 2.5 pounds.

-If you are preparing frozen crab meat, do your best to avoid overcooking, as it will alter the naturally sweet flavor.
+If you are preparing frozen Dungeness crab meat, do your best to avoid overcooking, as it will alter the naturally sweet flavor.
 The trick with frozen crab is to heat the meat just enough to be pleasant, so keep a close eye on the crustacean while cooking.
 In most cases, steaming or boiling frozen crab should take around 5 minutes or less.
 You can also find general tips for cooking crab.

-Order Dungeness Crab Legs Online
+Order Dungeness Crab Online

-If you want to buy Dungeness crab online, you’ll need to be aware of a few industry tricks and scams.
+If you want to buy Dungeness crab legs online, you’ll need to be aware of a few industry tricks and scams.
 Crab processed in early December will typically have a lower meat yield, as they have not likely filled out after molting.
 Crabs landed in January often have higher meat yields.

 Remember that Dungeness season runs through the winter.
-If you find fresh Dungeness crab meat from March through November, be aware that this is often picked from frozen crab sections that were sourced during the previous season.
+If you find fresh Dungeness crab for sale from March through November, be aware that this is often picked from frozen crab sections that were sourced during the previous season.
 While this is not the case for all providers, we recommend asking questions about sourcing and whether the meat needs to be cooked prior to consumption.

 - Learn more about cooking the different types of crab on our main page for buying crab.